ChristinaLK/2015-01-05-wise-cuboulder/novice/git/02-collab.md

 and run this command:

 ~~~
-$ git remote add origin https://github.com/vlad/planets
+$ git remote add origin https://github.com/viorica/planets
 ~~~

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.
+Make sure to use the URL for your repository rather than Viorica's: the only difference should be your username instead of `viorica`.

 We can check that the command has worked by running `git remote -v`: